actorapp/actor-bots/docs/tutorials/bot-stateful.md

 When you subclass from `MagicStatefulBot` you need to implement `fun configure()` method and in it you need to define all bot's states.
 States are not dynamicaly created at runtime, it is static tree of states.

-Different type of states have different configuration.
+Every state have name and full name is formed by contagenating all parents state names with dots.
+State can easily goto any other state by it's name with `goto`, `tryGoto` and `gotoParent` methods.
+State names passed to this methods can be either short or full.
+If you will pass short state name, method will state lookup in all descendance states and it's childs for approriate state.

-Root state is state that expects slash-commands from user.
+Root state is state that expects slash-commands from user and named "main".
+When you need to go to root state, you can simply call `goto("main")`.

 ## Example